 UFA has a field status hotline (844) GoToUFA or (844) 468-6832 ext.
 720 for Mountains; however, the most expedient way to learn of field closings will be to check our website by clicking on Field Status on the home page.
 The website is updated daily by 4:00 p.m. and 7:00 a.m. on game days.
 For directions on how to receive text and/or email alerts about field status from rainedout.com, please visit our Home page and scroll to About Us>Fields.

 What is Fast Track?
 Fast Track is an optional bridge program between the Recreational Program and the Academy Program.
 A demanding training program, “Fast Track Training Program” will not only challenge its participants during sessions, but will also specifically require players to keep perfecting their skills through extra work at home.
 The focus will be on acquiring and mastering proper basic soccer skills, crucial for the Academy level.
-In addition to the usual one practice a week on their recreational team, a more intense training will be held once a week by a UFA staff trainer.
+In addition to the usual one practice a week on their recreational team, a more intense training will be held once every two weeks by a UFA staff trainer.